April 20

 She crossed the line in Sugo, Japan, with 2008 inches of asphalt burning under her tires.
 The roar of the crowd drowned out the engine cut-out as she became the first woman to win an Indy car race.
 It wasn't just a trophy; it was a lifetime of practice and risk paying off against impossible odds.
 That single lap proved that skill, not gender, dictates who stands on top.
 Now, when young girls look at racing helmets, they don't see a glass ceiling anymore.
 They see a seat belt waiting for them.

-On April 20, 2010, a massive plume of methane gas shot up from the Macondo well before the rig itself erupted into a …
+A massive plume of methane gas shot up from the Macondo well on April 20, 2010, before the Deepwater Horizon rig erup…

-On April 20, 2010, a massive plume of methane gas shot up from the Macondo well before the rig itself erupted into a fireball that burned for days.
-Eleven men died in the chaos, their families left wondering why safety valves had failed so spectacularly.
-For six months, millions of gallons of crude oil slicked the Gulf, choking marine life and ruining livelihoods along the coast.
-The disaster wasn't just about bad weather or bad luck; it was a chain reaction of ignored warnings and rushed decisions.
-You'll tell your friends that the ocean didn't just get dirty—it learned to survive without us for a while.
+A massive plume of methane gas shot up from the Macondo well on April 20, 2010, before the Deepwater Horizon rig erupted into a fireball that burned for days.
+Eleven workers died in the explosion, their families left wondering why safety valves had failed so spectacularly.
+For six months, millions of gallons of crude oil slicked the Gulf of Mexico, choking marine life and ruining livelihoods along the coast.
+The disaster wasn't about bad weather or bad luck; it was a chain reaction of ignored warnings and rushed decisions that became the worst oil spill in American history.

 Seventeen-year-old Ayesha Khan watched her brother's toy drone float down from the sky just as the PIA Fokker 27 scre…